deanwiseman/DartSassBuilder/README.md

 ## Requirements

-`LibSassBuilder` can be installed on any project, however the underlying build tool requires [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) installed on the machine.
+`DartSassBuilder` can be installed on any project, however the underlying build tool requires [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) installed on the machine.

 ## Support